Crash Bandicoot: 2011–2016: Hiatus

 On a Kotaku interview with then-Activision CEO Eric Hirshberg regarding the future of the Crash series, he said, "I don't have anything official to announce, but I can speak as an individual, I love Crash Bandicoot.
 Those were some of my favorite video games growing up.
 And I would love to find a way to bring him back, if we could."
-Andy Gavin, co-creator of Crash Bandicoot, has said that he would love to see a HD version of the marsupial's first four games, or even a full-blown reboot.
+Andy Gavin, co-creator of Crash Bandicoot, has said that he would love to see an HD version of the marsupial's first four games, or even a full-blown reboot.
 Jason Rubin, co-creator of Crash Bandicoot, said he was hopeful that Activision would "bring Crash back to their glory days and that the character is still very dear to fans between 18–49 years".
 A new design of Crash Bandicoot was spotted in a photo from the Vicarious Visions's studio, raising rumors that a new game might have been in development, though this was later confirmed to be concept art from a previous Crash Bandicoot cancelled game.

 In June 2013, co-creator Andy Gavin suggested ways to revitalize the series.
 "Crash needs a total reboot.
 There's an opportunity to reset the history, and go back to his creation story and the original conflict with Cortex.
 In that context, you could reprise classic Crash 1 and 2's settings and villains.
 It would make sense to use a more modern, free-roaming style.
 I would concentrate on Looney Tunes-esque animation and really addictive action.
 That's what we did with the original Crash, and there's no reason it couldn't be done today.
 Given the current Crash games, people forget that he was once cool.
 Our Crash had a certain whimsical edge to him.
 Sure, it was goofy—but it wasn't dumb.".

 In November 2013, rumours began circulating that Sony bought the rights to the franchise from Activision.
 Speculations were fueled after the release of PlayStation 4's #4ThePlayers campaign, featuring a road sign with a silhouette of Crash, and an arrow pointing towards the orange diamond logo of Sony Computer Entertainment.
 Publications such as IGN reported that Crash was removed from Activision's official website, which seemed to add further credibility to the rumor.
 However, shortly after, this was proven false, as an Activision representative told Game Informer that "[Activision still owns] Crash Bandicoot and we continue to explore ways in which we could bring the beloved series to life".